 The event is broadcast live on television in Spain, but can also be viewed in real time online around the world thanks to the available live streams.
 During the draw, you’ll see two huge golden spherical drums on the stage, one containing wooden balls with all five-digit numbers ranging from 00000 to 99999, and the other containing balls that reveal the corresponding prize amount for that number.

 40 children from the local San Ildefonso school, aged between 8 and 14, have the opportunity to reveal the winning numbers.
 The children take turns (in pairs) to sing the winning number and the corresponding prize amount, all of which is broadcast live to the millions of players that tune in every year.

-The whole event can take over three hours to complete, simply because of the sheer number of prizes available, and the revealing of the El Gordo prize at some point during the draw is the showpiece moment everyone has been waiting for.
+The event in its entirety can take over three hours to finish, due to the large number of prizes available.
+The reveal of the jackpot winning number (‘El Gordo’) at some point during the show is the star moment that everyone waits to see.

-After the last ball has been shown, you may be one of the lucky winners eager to get your hands on your winnings and check their tickets.
-If so, you can collect smaller winnings up to €2,500 from local ticket offices across Spain.
-Bigger winnings of over €2,500 can be collected from certain Spanish banks including BBVA, Banco Popular, Santander, Sabadell and CaizaBanc.
-Alternatively, you can contact Loterias y Apuestas del Estado – the official Spanish lottery organisation – online or by phone, and all prizes must be collected within three months of the draw taking place.
+After the last number has been drawn, you might be one of the lucky winners eager to collect your prize and check your numbers.
+If you are lucky enough to win a prize, you can collect prizes up to the value of €2,500 at administrations throughout Spain.
+For prizes worth more than €2,500, it is possible to collect them in certain banks, including BBVA, Banco Popular, Santander, Sabadell and CaixaBank.
+Alternatively, you can contact Loterías y Apuestas del Estado, the official Spanish lottery organisation, online or by phone, and all prizes must be claimed within a maximum of three months after the draw.